Wrong Dose Pharmacy Error Lawsuit

 Attorneys Helping People Injured by Receiving the Wrong Dosage of a Prescription Medication

-Drug mistakes can be prevented if the medical team, pharmacist or facility follows specific protocols to ensure that the child received the proper medication at the right dosage.
+Drug injuries can be prevented if the medical team, pharmacist or facility follows specific protocols to ensure that the child received the proper medication at the right dosage.
 When a person is given the wrong dosage of a prescription medication, they are prone to suffer severe adverse effects that could be long lasting or fatal.
 In many situations, drugs that are highly effective in treating medical condition suffered by adults are not recommended for use in children because of their fragile state, low body weight or how they will react to the medication.

 It is essential to take legal action right away against the pharmacist, nurse, doctor, or other healthcare professionals at fault for dispensing the wrong dosage of a medication.
-Rosenfeld Injury Lawyers are trusted, qualified Illinois medical malpractice attorneys who will thoroughly assess, evaluate and investigate your case, and provide all necessary legal representation to ensure your family recovers all economic and noneconomic damages.
+Rosenfeld Injury Lawyers LLC are trusted, qualified Illinois medical malpractice attorneys who will thoroughly assess, evaluate and investigate your case, and provide all necessary legal representation to ensure your family recovers all economic and noneconomic damages.